SummerForeverCo/duck-plot/docs/specialized-charts.md

 ## Multiple marks

-To create a chart with multiple marks, you can pass an array of marks to the `.options()`
+To create a chart with multiple marks, you can pass an array of marks to `.options()`

 :::duckplot